oroinc/orocommerce/src/OroB2B/Bundle/AccountBundle/Resources/doc/category-visibility.md

 * **Hidden** - Specific static value
 * **Visible** - Specific static value

-As well as for the product visibility there is entities in database for each listed levels:
+As well as for the product visibility there are entities in database for each listed level:
 `CategoryVisibility`, `AccountGroupCategoryVisibility`, `AccountCategoryVisibility` each of which implements `VisibilityInterface` interface.

-Category visibilities settings does not depend on websites and are the same for all websites.
+Category visibilities settings do not depend on websites - they are the same for all websites.

 ####Addition information:

 * If default value is selected then the entity is not written to the database.
-* If category doesn't have parent category, then " Parent Category" option is not available for all levels.
+* If category doesn't have parent category then "Parent Category" option is not available for all levels.

 ### Category Visibility Cache